-In our last update we shared the incredible news that the much-anticipated and long-overdue Modern Slavery Act had finally been passed.
+In our last update we shared the incredible news that the long-overdue Modern Slavery Act had finally been passed.
 In case you missed it….

-There’s a lot for businesses to unpack and be mindful of in keeping with this new act.
-One key requirement that will have a significant impact is the onus on big business to look beyond its own operations.
+There’s a lot for businesses to unpack.
+They need to be mindful of being in keeping with this new act.
+There is one key requirement that will have a significant impact.
+The onus on big business to look beyond its own operations.
 They will have to make certain that:

 Who will be responsible for maintaining a high standard of anti-slavery practices?
 How will you assess risk within each of your own operational departments?
 How will you approach the businesses you work with to certify that your supply chain is minimising slavery risks appropriately?
 Who will take charge of collating all the necessary data and writing your annual statement to meet the new reporting requirements?

-From the very beginning, the Freedom Hub has created systems and processes to ensure its own suppliers and all the product we sell and represent are slavery free.
-With the new legislation, we have developed workshops to equip businesses of all sizes with the necessary tools and information to comply with new legal requirements.
+The Freedom Hub has created systems and processes to ensure its own suppliers and all the product we sell and represent are slavery free.
+We have been doing that for five years.